 With a faculty of active scholars and practicing artists, the experience of learning in a college like this is highly experiential and participatory.
 While that may be obvious in noting that a theatre major is expected to learn by performing, it is also manifested in the humanities where a philosophy student may participate in an Ethics or Bioethics Bowl Team competition against philosophy students from other universities around the nation, or where a writing major applies classroom studies to publishing a highly respected student newspaper or literary magazine.

-In brief, the College of Arts and Letters is a place where we are challenged to free our capacity for invention and analysis to be the tools of whatever path we take in life.
+The College of Arts and Letters is a place where we are challenged to free our capacity for invention and analysis to be the tools of whatever path we take in life.
 Says the Chinese proverb, “there are many paths to the top of the mountain, but the view is always the same.”

 - Haig Mardirosian